jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. Next to origin, click **>** to expand the origin pane.

-1. Click **master** to compare the contents of the your local copy of the master branch and the remote copy of the master branch.
+1. Click **master** to compare the contents of your local copy of the master branch and the remote copy of the master branch.

 1. Confirm that the commit that you made on the testbranch branch is visible in the OUTGOING pane.